Cyberdragon1000/ADVWEBSOL_Investment_Ideas_Platform/README.md

 now the site is on `http://localhost/` as we've changed the base directory of XAMPP

 ## Getting Database ready

-Run this url once (no output, can check in database if data is created) `http://localhost/index.php/migration`
+First open mySQL Admin page and create a database called _**ideas_platform**_ Run this url once (no output, can check in database if tables are created) `http://localhost/index.php/migration`

 3 default users: